 Everything we do is centred around giving young people the autonomy and confidence they need to be successful so that they have control over their own lives and futures.
-Our coaches are embedded in schools and provide one-to-one and group coaching to the young people on our programme from age 13 to 18.
+Our coaches are embedded in schools and provide one-to-one and group coaching to the young people on our programmes.

-Our ThinkForward programme works with young people who face challenges on their path to success to get them ready for the world of work in London, Nottingham and Kent.
+Our FutureMe programme works with young people who face challenges on their path to success to get them ready for the world of work in London, Nottingham and Kent.

 The DFN-MoveForward programme adapts this model and works with young people from London, Kent and the West Midlands who have mild to moderate learning disabilities with the aim of supporting them into sustainable paid employment.